Nix07/Microtask3/readme.md

 * Directly enter the username in the first field.
 It will be helpful if only a few developers' contribution statistics have to be fetched.
 * Click on "Browse" button and select the CSV or Excel file containing the list of usernames.

-The user will also have the flexibility to select the platform through he/she wants to fetch the data, i.e a user may select GitHub only or all the three platforms.
+User will also have the flexibility to select the platform from which he/she wants to fetch the data, i.e a user may select GitHub only or all the three platforms.
 Then the user has to enter the start date and end date for the timeframe and click on "Fetch Stats" to move to screen 2 which display statistics.

 ### Screen 2